Updated on 11/20/2020

 “A panic attack is a sudden episode of intense fear that triggers severe physical reactions when there is no real danger or apparent cause.”

 Panic attack symptoms

-Sometimes sufferers think they are having a heart attack.
-Some rush to the hospital or call 911 because they don’t know it is a panic attack.
-They usually have at least a few of the following symptoms that usually last 10-15 minutes:
+Sometimes sufferers of panic attacks think they are having a heart attack because the feeling can be so abrupt and overpowering.
+Some rush to the hospital or call 911 because they don’t realize that it is actually a panic attack, which will soon subside.
+They usually have at least a few of the following symptoms that last 10-15 minutes:

 - Sense of impending doom or danger

 - Fear of loss of control or death